Nkaleth/Nkaleth/README.md

 - 🌱 I’m currently learning Scala, VueJS, and NuxtJs.
 - 🛠️ Now Working on [Dating-app with MERN](https://github.com/Nkaleth/dating-app-mern).
 - 👨‍💻 Eager to Learn New Technologies.
-- 🚀 Seeking remote Opportunities.
+- 🚀 Seeking Remote Opportunities.
 - 📫 Contact me here!: [Linkedin](https://www.linkedin.com/in/niltonsegura/).
 - ⚡ Fun Fact: Coding is a Skill to talk to the device and shape it to your Will with symbols and concise.